Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 We provide accompanying Juptyer workbooks for most chapters in this book.
-The workbooks are structured in two sets. *Workbook Set 1* includes workbooks that can be run online, which allows yo to quickly interact with the code examples. *Workbook Set 2* provides additional workbooks that can be run locally or on a Server (that needs to be configured first).
+The workbooks are structured in two sets. *Workbook Set 1* includes workbooks that can be run online, which allows you to quickly interact with the code examples. *Workbook Set 2* provides additional workbooks that can be run locally or on a Server (that needs to be configured first).
 The workbooks of these sets explain and exemplify techniques and approaches